 Presenters are invited to think about how they are reshaping existing research data practices, systems, services, and technologies as we move towards a more inclusive and thoughtful future.
 Preference will be given to proposals that critically engage research data systems, technologies, and practices that are traditionally considered neutral.
 The committee challenges presenters to think about these research data issues in the context of systems of oppression and exclusion (including but not limited to racism, sexism, ableism, homophobia, transphobia, xenophobia, and classism), labor and hierarchies, and capitalism and profit models.

-We welcome proposals from both first-time RDAP presenters and those who provide a follow up on a project previously presented at RDAP.
+We welcome proposals from both first-time RDAP presenters and those who provide a follow-up on a project previously presented at RDAP.
+We request that submitters limit themselves to one proposal per format type.

 We also welcome submissions from employees of sponsors and will evaluate them using the same methods as other submissions.
 However, submissions will not be considered if they focus only on demonstrating or selling a sponsor’s specific product.